A Guide to your Property, Wills and Divorce

 If I am divorcing or dissolving my Civil Partnership does this affect my Will?

-It does to the extent that if your spouse or partner is receiving a benefit under the Will, he or she will no longer receive such benefit if the divorce or separation takes place.
+It does to the extent that if your spouse or partner is receiving a gift under the Will, he or she will no longer receive such gift if the divorce or separation takes place.

 If I have made no Will and the house is in joint names, will my spouse or partner inherit my part of the property?